 What generally prompts you to go for a massage?

-- What results do you receive from massage therapy?
+What results do you receive from massage therapy?

-- Clary Sage: Helps boost clarity
+Clary Sage: Helps boost clarity.

 Does massage therapy have a long-term benefit for you?

-- How does massage therapy add value to your life?
+How does massage therapy add value to your life?

-- What is key in your decision to continue to have another massage?
+What is key in your decision to continue to have another massage?

-- Why would you choose to discontinue massage therapy?
+Why would you choose to discontinue massage therapy?

 The study found that driving forces behind continued massage included:

-- Massage therapy used for health management
+Massage therapy used for health management

-- Treatment goals were met
+Treatment goals were met.

-- The occurrence of regular appointments
+The occurrence of regular appointments

-The study drives home the point that to keep massage clients coming back, you need to understand why they are coming to you in the first place by asking questions and explaining what you are going to do and how well the massage will meet their needs.
+The study drives home the point that to keep massage clients coming back, you need to understand why they are coming to you in the first place by asking questions and explaining what you are going to do and how well the message will meet their needs.
 From there, make the experience memorable.

 Since the customer is and will always be king, don’t overlook the need for outstanding customer service.
-It can start with making it easy for clients to book appointments online and email reminders to rebook appointments.
+It can make it easy for clients to book appointments online and email reminders to rebook appointments.
 Don’t always rely on the Internet to keep in touch; make it personal.
-Call to confirm appointments or reschedule if something comes up, send holiday and even birthday and anniversary greetings, and drop notes or call clients who haven’t been in for a while just to say “hi, we’ve missed you.
+Call to confirm appointments or reschedule if something comes up, send holiday and even birthday and anniversary greetings, and drop notes or call clients who haven’t been in for a while to say “hi, we’ve missed you.

 If you want to keep clients coming back, remember – keep it meaningful and keep it memorable.